slateci/minifed/README.md

 # Federation PoC

 This PoC provisions 3 instances of minikube.
-A management cluster (`mgmt`) for the federation contorl plane plus CoreDNS, and 2 sites `alpha` and `beta` under the federation context of `fed`.
+A management cluster (`mgmt`) for the federation contorl plane plus CoreDNS, and 2 sites `alpha` and `beta` under the federation context of `minifed`.

 ## Usage